 Dental emergencies threaten your tooth health and function without prompt care.
-At Frontier Family Dental in Graham, Washington, Seung Jae (David) Juong, DMD, delivers the responsive treatment you deserve if you need emergency dentistry services.
+At Frontier Family Dental in Graham, Washington, Seung Jae (David) Joung, DMD, delivers the responsive treatment you deserve if you need emergency dentistry services.
 Dr. Juong and his staff can coordinate an emergency visit and ensure you receive quality care as quickly as possible.
 Call the practice or schedule an appointment online to learn more.

 Emergency dentistry is a branch of dental medicine that allows patients to seek care for concerns requiring immediate attention.